Open Source

 - The project logic - The players and server logic for this project

-The project logic itself has taken quite a bit of time and iterations to reach the current state, but that is small in comparison to the backend.
+The project logic itself has taken quite a bit of time and iterations to reach the current state, and will always take more.

 I would like as many people to benefit from it as possible.